dboxall123/chip8/README.md

 TODO: Solve above issues.
       Update to use super-chip 48 instructions
-      Make my own beep noise instead of printing \a
+      Make my own beep noise instead of printing \a.
+      Implement "wait_for_input()" function for opcode 0xFx0A.